AltraMage/3.7_maths_quiz/readme.md

 Image for the GUI's interface

 ### stolen.py
-ChatGPT generated code for use as refernce for making json files.
+ChatGPT generated code for use as a reference for making JSON files.
 No code has been copied line for line from said file.

 ### ...quiz_v1.py
-Fully error checked name input as well as setup for the rest of the program
+Fully error-checked name input as well as set up for the rest of the program
 #### Known Bugs:
-- Menu bar is non functional
+- Menu bar is nonfunctional
 - relx results in non-centred elements
 - Code is unoptimized
-- Logo doesn't work cross platform due to discrepencies in CWD.
-(Returns ./../ on windows vs. ./ on unix)
+- The logo doesn't work cross-platform due to discrepancies in CWD.
+(Returns ./../ on windows vs. ./ on UNIX)

 ### ...quiz_v2.py
-Verbose documentation for end user
+Verbose documentation for the end user
-*N.b.* Tutorial is unfinished, and whole system is untested on windows
+*N.b.* The Tutorial is unfinished, and the whole system is untested on Windows

 ### ...quiz_v3.py
-Get the data from a json file, seperates into the difficulties.
+Get the data from a JSON file, and separate it into the difficulties.
 Fixed an issue where the boxes weren't aligned, used relx=0.45, relwidth=0.1

 ### ...quiz_v4.py
-Lets the user choose their level, calls the question into a dictionary called ```question_set```
+Lets the user choose their level, and calls the question into a dictionary called ```question_set```

 ### ...quiz_v5.py
 Shows and iterates through the questions.
 Goes blank after all questions have been asked.
 #### Known Bugs:
 - Throws Index error after questions
-- Doesnt keep track of score
+- Doesn't keep track of the score
 ### ...quiz_v6.py
 Results screen. question_set[current_question][2] holds the user input if its wrong.
 Allows the user to start again from the start or quit
 #### Known Bugs:
-Upon restarting, pressing next will show result screen.
+Upon restarting, pressing next will show the result screen.
 ### ...quiz_v7.py
-Coversion to ttk + proper feedback for answers ~ln 125
+Conversion to ttk + proper feedback for answers ~ln 125
 #### Known Bugs:
-Uses ttk but none of the features, feedback is unaligned.
+Uses ttk but none of the features, and feedback are unaligned.
 ### ...quiz_v8.py
 JSON maker + choose alternate question set.
-When choosing new questions, checks for the json being valid, if it isnt, revert.
+When choosing new questions, check for the JSON being valid, if it isn't, revert.
-### json_maker.py
-In house solution to dynamically creating question lists for my program.
-Made to be dynamic with a GUI, not made to be user friendly as it is intented as a developer tool.
-Saves to the dir the program is ran from. json_maker works as intended, Could be slightly more clear, but fine enough for me.
 #### Known Bugs:
 After creating a file from the dropdown, the menubar is bugged (possibly a compiler issue)
+### json_maker.py
+In-house solution to dynamically creating question lists for my program.
+Made to be dynamic with a GUI, not made to be user friendly as it is intended as a developer tool.
+Saves to the dir the program is ran from. json_maker works as intended, Could be slightly more clear, but good enough for me.